tilfinltd/aws-extend-switch-roles/README.md

 Extend your AWS IAM switching roles by Chrome extension

+Switch roll history does not remain only 5 maximum on the AWS Management Console.
+This extension extends to show more switch roles by loading your aws configuration.
+The bottom of the console header is emphasized with your specified color if you assume a cross account role.

 ## Install

 Go to [AWS Extend Switch Roles - Chrome Web Store](https://chrome.google.com/webstore/detail/aws-extend-switch-roles/jpmkfafbacpgapdghgdpembnojdlgkdl?utm_source=github)